From the CrowdInfo

 From the Crowd

-From the Crowd is a powerful, inclusive, immersive experience.
-The eyewitness accounts of those present at Peterloo 1819 and the words of contemporary protesters and poets have been woven together to create a powerful piece, that with no spectators only participants, will come From the Crowd.
+From the Crowd was a powerful, inclusive, immersive experience.
+The eyewitness accounts of those present at Peterloo 1819 and the words of contemporary protesters were woven together and performed by activists, poets and – importantly – the 800 strong crowd.

-Collectively they will voice a picture of what happened on 16 August 1819 and the change people want to happen in 2019.
-At times a single voice will be heard; at times hundreds of voices will amplify the story and charge the atmosphere, all connected to the legacy of Peterloo and what it means today.
+Collectively they voiced a picture of what happened on 16 August 1819 and the change people wanted to happen in 2019.
+At times a single voice was heard; at times hundreds of voices amplified the story and charged the atmosphere, connecting the legacy of Peterloo to what it means today.

 Directed by Evie Manning (Common Wealth), musically directed by Robin Richards (Dutch Uncles) and written by eye-witness accounts of Peterloo and campaigners from across Manchester including These Walls Must Fall, Greater Manchester Housing Action, The Monument to Discrimination, Invisible Cities, Climate activists and queer people campaigning against the capitalism of Pride.

 Co-commissioned by Manchester Histories and Manchester City Council.
 Co-produced by Manchester Histories, Walk the Plank, Brighter Sound and Manchester City Council.
 Supported with funding from Manchester City Council, Arts Council England and The National Lottery Heritage Fund.